DuelMonster/SuperMiner/Change_v2.x.md

 > | Substitutor: | ---
 > | --- | ---
-> | _FIX_: | Solved an issue where Substitutor was swapping tools even tho the tool being used was valid.
+> | _FIX_: | Solved an issue where Substitutor was swapping tools even though the tool being used was valid.

 > | Veinator: | ---
 > | --- | ---